project-janus-3/project-janus.github.io/index.md

 ### Edit Profile Page

-This page show's the company's profile.
-It includes basic information such as name, location, and a description about them.
-The page also provides a list of careers with availability and job description.
+This page show's where to edit the company's profile.
+Here the user can change all fields of the company profile and also reset the fields.

 ![](images/editprof.png)

 ### Add Job Page

-This page show's the company's profile.
-It includes basic information such as name, location, and a description about them.
-The page also provides a list of careers with availability and job description.
+This page show's where to add a job listing.
+It includes fields such as position, skills, type of opening, salary, amount of openings, and the description of the job.

 ![](images/addjob.png)

 ### Edit Job Page

-This page show's the company's profile.
-It includes basic information such as name, location, and a description about them.
-The page also provides a list of careers with availability and job description.
+This page show's where to edit a job listing.
+Here the user can choose to change all fields of the job listing and also reset the fields.

 ![](images/editjob.png)